hapytex/css-selectors/README.md

 a css-selector, and thus perform an analysis over what css-selector will take precedence.

+The package documentation can be found on the [GitHub pages](https://hapytex.github.io/css-selectors/).

 ## Selector structure

 A css selector has the following structure: